abdelazeem201/Design-and-ASIC-Implementation-of-32-Point-FFT-Processor/README.md

 <img src= "https://github.com/abdelazeem201/Design-and-ASICImplementation-of-32-Point-FFT-Processor/blob/main/Pics/GDS.png">

  The CMOS 0.13 μm is used to design Application Specific Integrated Circuit (ASIC) for the proposed FFT processor and it works with an input size of 32 bits at the operating frequency of 100 MHz, occupies an area of 1.27 mm and consumes 28 mW, at an operating voltage of 1.2V.Obtained results are compared with existing methods in terms of input word length, throughput, power dissipation and it shows that the proposed architecture gives high throughput, uses 3x more word length and 2x less power dissipation.

+## *Conclusion*
+Building a 32-point pipelined FFT processor demands a profound understanding of FFT algorithms, hardware design, pipelining techniques, and control logic.
+The process typically involves using hardware description languages (VHDL or Verilog), simulation, synthesis, and implementation on suitable hardware (FPGAs or ASICs).
+Factors such as timing, power, and area constraints are crucial based on the target platform.